Machine Learning For Dummies - Luca Massaron - E-Book

 AI can help control a machine in such a manner as to obtain maximum efficiency.
 The AI controls the use of resources so that the system doesn’t overshoot speed or other goals.
 Every ounce of power is used precisely as needed to provide the desired services.

 This list doesn’t even begin to scratch the surface.
 You can find AI used in many other ways.
-However, it’s also useful to view uses of machine learning outside the normal realm that many consider the domain of AI.
-Here are a few uses for machine learning that you might not associate with an AI:
+However, beyond the widely publicized AI applications, machine learning powers many specific, often less visible, solutions that might not always be immediately associated with the usual concept of AI in popular discourse.
+Here are a few uses for machine learning that you might not commonly associate with an AI:

 Access control:

 In many cases, access control is a yes or no proposition.
-An employee smartcard grants access to a resource much in the same way that people have used keys for centuries.
-Some locks do offer the capability to set times and dates that access is allowed, but the coarse-grained control doesn’t really answer every need.
+An employee smartcard grants access to a resource in much the same way that people have used keys for centuries.
+Some locks do offer the capability to set times and dates when access is allowed, but the coarse-grained control doesn’t really answer every need.
 By using machine learning, you can determine whether an employee should gain access to a resource based on role and need.
-For example, an employee can gain access to a training room when the training reflects an employee role.
+For example, an employee can gain access to a training room when the training reflects an employee’s role.

 Animal protection:

-The ocean might seem large enough to allow animals and ships to cohabitate without problem.
-Unfortunately, many animals get hit by ships each year.
+The ocean might seem large enough to allow animals and ships to coexist without problem.
+Unfortunately, many animals get hit by boats each year.
 A machine learning algorithm could allow ships to avoid animals by learning the sounds and characteristics of both the animal and the ship.

 Predicting wait times: